nuxeo-sandbox/cm-workflow-dashboards-elements/README.md

 # About Case Management Showcase Workflow Dashboards

-Workflow Dashboards for the Nuxeo Case Management Showcase.
+Workflow Dashboard elements for the Nuxeo Case Management Showcase.

 These are Polymer Web components.